NicolasHug/Surprise/CONTRIBUTING.md

 Set up
 ------

-It's highly recommended to use a virtual environment.
-All the packages needed for the development of Surprise (sphinx, flake8, etc...) can be installed by running

-    pip install -r requirements_dev.txt

-Then, you can install your local copy of the repo:
+Clone the repo then:

-    pip install -e .
+    pip install -e .  # the --no-build-isolation flag might help

 Any change to the code should now be immediately reflected during execution.
 If you're modifying Cython code (`.pyx` files), you'll need to compile the code in order to see the changes.
-This can be achieved by running `pip install -e .` again.
+This can be achieved by running the command above again.

 Running and writing tests